seal-io/docs/docs/operation/template/management.md

 ## Editing a Template

+1. Enter the "Template" tab.
+    - Project Template: Click on "Application Management" in the navigation bar and select the corresponding project, then click on the "Template" tab.
-1. Click on "Operations Center" in the navigation bar and enter the "Template" tab.
+    - Global Template: Click on "Operations Center" in the navigation bar and enter the "Template" tab.
 2. Find the template you need to edit.
 3. Click the more operations button indicated by the thumbnail and select 'edit'.
 4. Modify the corresponding attribute values as per your need.